Timothy DeLaGhetto

-Tim Chantarangsu (born March 6, 1986), formerly known as Timothy DeLaGhetto (was also previously known by his musical name Traphik), is an American internet and television personality and rapper.
-He is best known from the improv comedy show Wild 'N Out where he was a cast member from 2013 to 2018 and 2020 to 2021.
+Tim Chantarangsu (born March 6, 1986), formerly known as Timothy DeLaGhetto and Traphik, is an American internet and television personality and rapper.
+He is best known from the improv comedy show Wild 'N Out, where he was a cast member from 2013 to 2018 and 2020 to 2021.

-Chantarangsu is also known as the co-host of the food-based web shows Basic to Bougie, Deliciousness on MTV, and Send Foodz on Thrillist.
-His career started on YouTube where he uploaded comedic videos and original music.
+Chantarangsu is also known as the co-host of the food-based web shows Basic to Bougie and Deliciousness on MTV, and Send Foodz on Thrillist.
+His career started on YouTube, where he uploaded comedic videos and original music.

 Early life

 Chantarangsu was born in Billings, Montana, to parents of Thai heritage.
 He was raised in Long Beach, California, until the age of nine before moving to Paramount, California, where his parents opened the Thai Smile restaurant.
 He attended Paramount High School and went on to attend California State University, Long Beach but dropped out to pursue an entertainment career.

-In 2011, Chantarangsu was fired from his job at a California Pizza Kitchen in Long Beach for tweeting that their new uniforms were "lame".
+In 2009, Chantarangsu was fired from his job at a California Pizza Kitchen in Long Beach for tweeting that their new uniforms were "lame".
 As a child, he developed a business plan modeled after Will Smith, which he called the "Fresh Prince Format"; the plan outlined three career objectives: get a record deal, a television show, and a movie deal.